-Residential land encumbered by This criteria is not particularly relevant as the boundary is proposed around the TZ and key public open spaces.
-There is no residential land located outside the proposed significant constraints boundary and Farming Zone and Rural Living Zone land surround the boundary. (such as a Heritage Glenlyon is not appropriate for higher density residential development due to Overlay) located at the environmental and physical infrastructure constraints. edge of the township.
+Residential land encumbered by significant constraints (such as a Heritage Overlay) located at the edge of the township.
+This criteria is not particularly relevant as the boundary is proposed around the TZ and key public open spaces.
+There is no residential land located outside the proposed boundary and Farming Zone and Rural Living Zone land surround the boundary.
+Glenlyon is not appropriate for higher density residential development due to environmental and physical infrastructure constraints.